rkaippully/webgear/pages/guide/routing.md

 It turns out we can do this using a middleware.

 ## Router Monad
-As explained in the [traits](../traits) section, handler are kleisli arrows on the `#!hs Router` monad.
+As explained in the [traits](../traits) section, handlers are kleisli arrows on the `#!hs Router` monad.
 However, it is useful to look at the `#!hs MonadRouter` type class instead of using this monad directly.

 ```hs